scottystephens/stratifi/public/templates/README.md

 ## Support

-For issues or questions about CSV imports, contact your administrator or refer to the Stratifi documentation.
+For issues or questions about CSV imports, contact your administrator or refer to the Stratiri documentation.